Thai Massage therapists work on more than the physical body

 It follows that our job is not just to affect our client’s anatomy, but to affect their feelings, their state of mind, and their energy.

-The attitude of the therapist matters in a session’s success
+The attitude of Thai Massage therapists matters in a session’s success

-It follows that if the therapist’s state of mind and attitude is really good, chances are much better that they can affect their client’s energy in a positive way.
+It follows that if the therapist’s state of mind and attitude are really good, chances are much better that they can affect their client’s energy in a positive way.

 Visit Thai Healing Massage Academy’s online training library with 20 Thai Massage courses for all your training needs and all levels of skills.